 graduate course work after being admitted into the College of Graduate

-Studies, or their file becomes inactive and they can no longer register for classes.
-For additional information on admission status, see duration of admission status.
+Studies or their file becomes inactive and they can no longer register for classes.